smplagile/smplguide/common-questions/README.md

-Moving the common questions to the Wiki
+Conveting the Questions and Answers to Issues.